Great American Desert

 The term Great American Desert was used in the 19th century to describe the part of North America east of the Rocky Mountains to approximately the 100th meridian.
-It can be traced to Stephen H. Long's 1820 scientific expedition which put the Great American Desert on the map.
+It can be traced to Stephen H. Long's's 1820 scientific expedition which put the Great American Desert on the map.

-Today the area is usually referred to as the High Plains, and the original term is sometimes used to describe the arid region of North America, which includes parts of northwestern Mexico and the American southwest.
+Today, the area is usually referred to as the High Plains, and the original term is sometimes used to describe the arid region of North America, which includes parts of northwestern Mexico and the American Southwest.

-The concept of "desert"
+Concept of "desert"

 The meaning of the term "desert" has varied through time and across cultures.
-The term was sometimes used to describe any uninhabited or treeless land, whether or not it was arid, and sometimes to refer to hot and arid lands, evoking images of sandy wastelands.
-European colonists believed that treeless lands were not good for agriculture, thus the term desert also had the connotation of "unfit for farming."
+The term was sometimes used to describe any uninhabited or treeless land, whether or not it was arid.
+It sometimes refers to hot and arid lands, evoking images of sandy wastelands.
+Anglo-European colonists believed that treeless lands were not good for agriculture and so the term "desert" also had the connotation of "unfit for farming."
+However, Spanish colonists had already established successful agricultural communities in the region by this time.

 The High Plains region is mostly semi-arid grassland and steppe.
 Today much of the region supports agriculture through the use of aquifer water irrigation, but in the 19th century, the area's relative lack of water and wood made it seem unfit for settler farming.